-Computational approaches to the study of early emotion involve more than the use of machine learning algorithms to detect and measure expressive signals.
-Researchers are using increasingly sophisticated models to characterize when and why emotional signals are used during interaction, and to describe the development of those emotional interactions (for an advanced approach, see chapter XXX: Rudrauf et al.RUDRAUF, this volume).
-Here we review research on the development of dyadic responses to infant distress, modeling of the predictability of smiling interactions, and the application of a novel framework for inferring infant goals during emotion-laden interactions.
+Computational approaches to the study of early emotion involve more than the use of machine-learning algorithms to detect and measure expressive signals.
+Researchers are using increasingly sophisticated models to characterize when and why emotional signals are used during interaction, and to describe the development of those emotional interactions (for an advanced approach, see Rudrauf et al., this volume).
+Here, we review research on the development of dyadic responses to infant distress, modeling of the predictability of smiling interactions, and the application of a novel framework for inferring infant goals during emotion-laden interactions.

-Modeling face-to-face interactions
+Modeling Face-to-Face Interactions

 Chow et al. (2010) applied computational and statistical modeling approaches to understanding changes in infant and parent affective valence as they unfold in the FFSF.
 Specifically, a bivariate autoregressive model indicated the presence of both infant-to-parent and parent-to-infant interactive influence.
-Although each partner was responsive to the other, parents were more responsive to their infants than infants were to their parents.
-A stochastic regression approach applied within a multi-dyad time-series revealed changes in interactive influence over time that were accentuated in the reunion episode following the still-face.
+Although each partner was (p.
+312) responsive to the other, parents were more responsive to their infants than infants were to their parents.
+A stochastic regression approach applied within a multidyad time series revealed changes in interactive influence over time that were accentuated in the reunion episode following the still-face.
 The results point to the importance of quantifying change over time to characterize how dyads respond to one another emotionally (Chow et al., 2014).

+Goals of Face-to-Face interactions

-The goals of face-to-face interactions.
-Recently, our team used inverse optimal reinforcement modeling to infer likely infant and mother goals during their interactions (Ruvolo, Messinger, & Movellan, 2015).
+Recently, our team used inverse optimal reinforcement modeling to infer likely infant and mother goals during their interactions (Ruvolo et al., 2015).
 Probable consequences of beginning and ending smiles on the durations of subsequent dyadic states such as mutual smiling were used to infer goals.
-Results of this modeling approach suggest that mothers' likely goal is to increase the duration of mutual smiling (see Figure 4).
+Results of this modeling approach suggest that mothers' likely goal is to increase the duration of mutual smiling (see Figure 21.4).
 However, infants' likely goal is to increase the duration of epochs when mother is smiling but the infant is not.
 To achieve this goal, infants briefly smile until the mother smiles, and then they end their own smile.
 These results are surprising as they suggest infants do not act to increase the time they express positive emotion.
 Instead, infants smile as part of a dyadic process in which they create and then disengage from moments of mutual positive emotion expression (Stifter & Moyer, 1991).